 UI design focuses on the visual elements of product interfaces, and includes everything from color palettes and typography to fine-tuning the layout and overall aesthetic.

-As a UX designer, you can use this knowledge to create visually appealing products that are easy and enjoyable to use, reduce cognitive load, and establish consistency within the visual elements of the product.
+As a UX designer, you can use visual design knowledge to create visually appealing products that are easy and enjoyable to use, reduce cognitive load, and establish consistency within the visual elements of the product.

 Learn more: What's The Difference Between UX and UI Design?